rust-lang/rust/text/0000-intra-rustdoc-links.md

 Ideally, Rustdoc would be able to recognize Rust path syntax, and if the path cannot be resolved, print a warning (or an error).
+These diagnostic messages should highlight the specific link that Rustdoc was not able to resolve, using the original Markdown source from the comment and correct line numbers.

 ## Complex Example
 [complex-example]: #complex-example